SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.md

 _Updated_: Composer class autoloading has been implemented.

+_Added_: _SCConfig.php_ file has been added to store plugin configuration.

 ### 1.5.0 (02/05/2024):

 _Added_: Compatibility with the new block-based checkout functionality introduced in WooCommerce 8.3.